04 Feb Happy Lunar New Year: Celebrate the Year of the Pig with this traditional noodle dish

 “They look around and say, ‘I made that decoration’ and they know they’re part of the family.
 I’m not a staff member to them; they see me as their daughter.”

 Another favourite foodie event for residents is the regular ‘Come Dine with Me’ dinner party.
-It’s a favourite of 84-year-old Mei Shu Hua and 87-year-old Kang Lie Ying Lim who enjoy the opportunity to dress up for the multi-dish fine dining experience.
-The two ladies met a year ago at Uniting and soon became firm friends.
+It’s a favourite of 85-year-old Mei Shu Hua and 88-year-old Kang Lie Ying Lim who enjoy the opportunity to dress up for the multi-dish fine dining experience.
+The two ladies met two years ago at Uniting and soon became firm friends.
 They say they love everything about the living at Uniting Quong Tart – the activities, the staff and the food.

 Kang Lie Ying says special dining events like Lunar New Year and the ‘Come Dine with Me’ event is good for her physical and emotional wellbeing.
 “The food doesn’t just taste good, it looks good too,” she says.
 “I have a better appetite when the food is nicely presented.”